spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 For NIRCAM WFSS, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.

-For NIRCAM TSGRIM, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.
+For NIRCAM TGRISM, SPECWCS reference files are currently selected based on the values of EXP_TYPE, MODULE, and PUPIL in the input science data set.

 FOR NIRISS WFSS, SPECWCS reference files are currently selected based on the values of EXP_TYPE, FILTER, and PUPIL in the input science data set.